micahbrich/testing/readme.md

 rake db:schema:load
 ```

 And you should be set up.
+Good to go.

 ## Test It